Hurdy Gurdy Man: Sample

 In the Beastie Boys song "Car Thief", the first drum break is sampled following the lyrics "Space cake cookies I discover who I am / I'm a dusted old bummy Hurdy Gurdy man".
-Donovan's daughter Ione Skye used to be married to bandmember Adam Horovitz.
+Donovan's daughter Ione Skye used to be married to band member Adam Horovitz.

 Soundtrack appearances

 "Hurdy Gurdy Man" has been used as a framing device or otherwise appeared on the soundtrack or trailer of various films and television shows, including: